prisma/docs/content/300-guides/02-deployment/00-deploying-to-heroku.md

 Prisma supports different workflows depending on whether you integrate with an existing database or create a new one from scratch.
 Regardless of the workflow, Prisma relies on the Prisma schema, i.e. `schema.prisma` file.

-This guide starts with an empty database created with the [`prisma db push`](/reference/api-reference/command-reference#db-push) and looks as follows:
+In this guide, you will start from scratch and create the database with [Prisma Migrate](/concepts/components/prisma-migrate).
+The workflow for that looks as follows:

 1. Define the database schema using Prisma schema.
-2. Run `prisma db push --preview-feature` which will create the database schema in a single step and generate Prisma Client.
+2. Run `prisma migrate dev --preview-feature` which will create the SQL to create the database schema and run it against the database.

-> **Note:** The `prisma db push` command is intended for prototyping and should be avoided in production as it can lead to data loss.
+> **Note:** Prisma Migrate is currently in [preview](/about/releases#preview) and is not recommended for use in production.

 ## 1. Download the example and install dependencies